Jeremy Marshall-King: Dolphins 2023-present

 Marshall-King signed a two-year deal with the newly admitted Dolphins.
 In round 1 of the 2023 NRL season, he made his club debut for the Dolphins as hooker in their inaugural game in the national competition, when they pulled off a major upset defeating the Sydney Roosters 28–18 at Suncorp Stadium.
 In total, Marshall-King played fifteen games and scored two tries for the Dolphins in 2023.

-2024

-He played a total of 17 games for the Dolphins in the 2024 NRL season as the club finished 10th on the table. on 18 June, Marshall-King re-signed with the club until the end of 2028.
+He played a total of seventeen games for the Dolphins in the 2024 NRL season as the club finished 10th on the table. on 18 June, Marshall-King re-signed with the club until the end of 2028.

-2025

-Marshall-King played 19 matches for the Dolphins in the 2025 NRL season as the club narrowly missed out on the finals finishing 9th.
+Marshall-King played nineteen matches for the Dolphins in the 2025 NRL season as the club narrowly missed out on the finals, finishing 9th.

+On 9 January 2026, Marshall-King was ruled for up to 3 months after suffering a knee injury at home.